Frequently Asked Questions

 To join the library simply go to your nearest Shellharbour City Libraries branch.
 You will need to bring with you a valid photo identification with your current address on it.
 If you do not have photo identification you may instead use a Health Care Card or a recent utility bill with your name and current address on them.

 A child of any age may join the library.
-As their parent / guardian you must provide identification as indicated above and also provide identification showing the child's name. e.g. Birth certificate, Medicare card.
-A parent / Guardian will need to sign the application form for any child under the age of 18 years of age.
+A parent / guardian will need to provide identification and sign the application form for any young person under the age of 16 years of age.

 No. Library membership is free.

 Yes, it is a condition of membership that you notify the library if you change your name or address.
 Additionally, staff members will ask that you re-verify that your personal details are accurate on an annual basis.
 E.g. phone number, email address.

 You should contact your nearest library branch immediately so that staff can put a stop on your membership account.

 Your library card is the key to many of our services.
 Please bring it with you each time you visit.

 You may have up to 20 items on loan at one time.
 In addition you may borrow from our eLibrary.
 Borrowing limits vary with each eLibrary platform.